shizy/gloom/README.md

 # gloom

-gloom is an X11 backlight diming and cursor management tool for laptops.
+gloom is an X11 backlight dimming and cursor management tool for laptops.
 Aimed at saving battery life and getting rid of the annoying cursor when you don't need it.

 ## Installation